Dcastillomar/logo-generator/README.md

   Please install inquirer, jest, svg, and @svgdotjs/svg.js before beginning this application.

   ## Usage
   User will navigate to the correct file in the terminal and type node index.js.
 The terminal will generate prompts for the user to answer to design the characteristics of their logo.
-When completing the questions navigate to the logo.svg file to see your new logo.
+After completing the questions navigate to the logo.svg file preview or the browser to see your new logo.

   https://drive.google.com/file/d/1tTFTwwXa3wAU8YlDV8bszRiFRElZWNsk/view